FaisalAli19/xandeum-pNode-analytics/README.md

 ### Theme

-Customize the theme by editing `src/theme/index.ts`:
+Customize the theme by editing `src/theme/index.ts`.
+The dashboard is configured to enforce a Dark Mode aesthetic.

 - Colors and semantic tokens
 - Typography (fonts, sizes, weights)